A Strengthened Cutset Upper Bound on the Capacity of the Relay Channel and Applications: Definitions and statement of the results

 This problem has recently attracted a fair amount of attention and non-traditional methods have been used to answer the question as well as obtain new upper bounds for $\mathcal{C}(C_0)$ for symmetric Gaussian channels and binary-symmetric channels.
 As we will show in the next subsections our new upper bound, which uses traditional converse techniques, recovers and (in the binary-symmetric case) improves on these recent results.
-In this section, we show that we can answer the generalized Cover relay channel problem.